-To qualify as a public concern, the speech must meet the requirements established under the Connick rule as speech relating "to any matter of political, social or other concern to the community" [7, at 1690].
-A public employee could not transfer a "personal grievance into a matter of public concern by invoking a supposed popular interest in the way public institutions are run" [8, at 1516].
-The Kurtz case mentioned above involved a quantity of speech of both an oral and written nature and covered a span of several years' duration [6].
+To qualify as a public concern, the speech must meet the requirements established under the Connick rule (461, U.S. @ p.
+146, 103 S. Ct. at 1690) as speech relating "to any matter of political, social or other concern to the community."
+A public employee could not transfer a "personal grievance into a matter of public concern by invoking a supposed popular interest in the way public institutions are run (Ferrara v Mills 781, F.2d 1508, 1516, 11th Cir.
+[1968]).
+The Kurtz case mentioned above involved a quantity of speech of both an oral and written nature and covered a span of several years' duration.
 Some of the material at issue related to Kurtz's concern for his personal salary, but others related to his contention that dollars allocated for public education were being improperly spent.
-To determine whether the Pickering Balancing Test could be invoked, it was first necessary to determine whether it qualified as "related to public issues . . . " under Connick.
-As there were "mixed" issues involved, the court also had to use the Eiland test for mixed speech.
-To clarify the issue of "mixed" speech, the court turned to Eiland v. the City of Montgomery [9].

-In this case, the court held that instances of mixed speech should not be broken down into separate pieces of protected and unprotected speech for the purposes of analysis and the determination of some speech as protected will protect the whole speech [9].
+To determine whether the Pickering Balancing Test could be invoked, it was first necessary to determine whether if qualified as "related to public issues . . ." under Connick.
+As there were "mixed" issues involved, the Court also had to use the Eiland test for mixed speech.
+To clarify the issue of "mixed" speech, the Court turned to Eiland v the City of Montgomery 797 F.2d 953, 957 (11 Cir.
+1986, Cert.
+Denied, 483 U.S. @ p.
+1020, 107 S. Ct.
+3263, 97 L.Ed.
+2d, 762) [1987].
+In this case, the court held that instances of mixed speech should not be broken down into separate pieces of protected and unprotected speech for the purposes of analysis and the determination of some speech as protected will protect the whole speech.

-In Kurtz, the employee won, but a strong dissent insisted that this speech was not primarily of public concern [6].
-The dual burdens on the employee are further discussed in cases that developed the Pickering standard and address the motivation of the employer.
+In Kurtz, the employee won, but a strong dissent insisted that this speech was not primarily of public concern.
+The dual burdens on the employee are further discussed in cases that develop the Pickering standard and address the motivation of the employer.

-Once the plaintiff has met the burden of establishing his activity as protected under the First Amendment, s/he must then demonstrate that the protected activity was substantial.
-It must also be a motivating factor in the employment action taken against him/her.
-Finally, it must be shown "by a preponderance of the evidence that (they) would have reached the same decision" absent the protected activity [10, p.
-568].
+Once the plaintiff has met the burden of establishing his activity as protected under the First Amendment, he must then demonstrate that the protected activity was substantial.
+It must also be a motivating factor in the employment action taken against him.
+Finally, it must be shown "by a preponderance of the evidence that (they) would have reached the same decision" absent the protected activity (Mount Healthy City Board of Education v Doyle 429, U.S. @ 274, 287, 97 S. Ct.
+568, 576, 50 L. Ed.
+2d, 471 @ p.
+484 [1977]).